learn-co-curriculum/dsc-scalars-vectors-matrices-tensors-codealong/README.md

 ## Background

-Let's start with defining some mathematical entities that data scientists routinely come across while dealing with machine learning and deep learning algorithms.
-These entities are used to store, process and represent our data and analytical activities are mainly focused at manipulating these algebraic entities to provide solutions to unknown data entities.
+Let's start by defining some mathematical entities that data scientists routinely come across while dealing with machine learning and deep learning algorithms.
+These entities are used to store, process and represent our data and analytical activities are mainly focused on manipulating these algebraic entities to provide solutions to unknown data entities.

 <img src="images/new_objects.png" width = "600">
 ## Scalars
 > A scalar is a **single number**

 A scalar is the simplest entity in linear algebra compared to other objects, which are usually arrays of multiple numbers.
 In literature, you'll find scalars represented as lower case italics characters.
-Scalars need to be defined in terms of type of number these carry.
+Scalars need to be defined in terms of the type of number these carry.
 For example:

 * **Real valued scalars**: Let $S \in  \mathbb{R} $  be the salary of an individual
 * **Natural number scalars**: Let $n \in \mathbb{N}$ be the number of floors in a building